rengro46/CMS/index.md

 #### In Scope:

 * Integration of SCCM, AD, MDM, Intune, and SolarWinds with ServiceNow.
-* API-based integration with HP, Dell, and Lenovo warranty data.
+* API-based integration with HP, Dell, Lenovo and Cisco warranty data.
 * Implementation of automated comparison logic to identify discrepancies and make asset lifecycle recommendations.
 * Development of reporting dashboards in ServiceNow for real-time insights.
 * Role-based access control for asset management and review functionalities.